-- A. The DJCO shall have completed departmentally approved training, be authorized to use the tactic, and shall have successfully completed the required updates. - B. DJCOs using physical force should consider the following: - 1.
-Whether the individual has been given reasonable/sufficient opportunity to comply. - The possibility of unintended or increased injury to special populations including visibly frail, pregnant or recovering from delivery, and individuals with preexisting medical conditions. - C. The application of any force technique shall be discontinued once the DJCO determines that compliance has been achieved, or that the technique is ineffective, in which case another option should be utilized. - D. A DJCO must believe the use of any force option is necessary to further a legitimate purpose as detailed in Section I.A. - E. The following are the available force options for DJCOs.
-They are not to be construed as a use of force continuum that require an escalating series of actions a DJCO must take to resolve a situation. - 1.
+- A. The DJCO shall have completed departmentally approved training, be authorized to use the tactic, and successfully required updates. - B. DJCOs using physical force should consider the following: - 1.
+Whether the individual has been given reasonable/sufficient opportunity to comply. - 2.
+The possibility of unintended or increased injury to special populations, including visibly frail, pregnant or recovering from delivery, and individuals with pre-existing medical conditions. - C. The application of any force technique shall be discontinued once the DJCO determines that compliance has been achieved or that the technique is ineffective, in which case another option should be utilized. - D. A DJCO must believe that using any force option is necessary to further a legitimate purpose, as detailed in Section I.A. - E. The following are the available force options for DJCOs.
+They are not to be construed as a use-of-force continuum that requires an escalating series of actions a DJCO must take to resolve a situation. - 1.
 Physical Force - a.
-Refers to the use of techniques by a trained DJCO to use any physical contact intended to control or restrain the movement of a youth. - b.
+Refers to the use of techniques by a trained DJCO to use any physical contact intended to control or restrain the movement of youth. - b.
 DJCOs may utilize any departmentally approved hold in which the DJCO has been formally trained.
-The following are examples of departmentally approved control holds. - (1) Accordion Squeeze

-- (2) Wrist Lock/Come Along

-- (3) Cross-Hand Wrist Lock

-- (4) Controlled Escort

-- (5) Hand Control Technique
+The following are examples of departmentally approved control holds. - (1) Accordion Squeeze - (2) Wrist Lock/Come Along - (3) Cross-Hand Wrist Lock - (4) Controlled Escort - (5) Hand Control Technique

 - (6) Arm Control Technique

 - (7) Foot Block Shoulder Drag

 - (8) The Turtle Calf Roll

 - (9) The Controlled Figure Four

-2. Defense Techniques
+- 2. Defense Techniques

-Defense techniques are departmentally-approved tactics, on which DJCOs are trained, to protect oneself or others in a dangerous encounter with an aggressive or resistive individual.
+Defense techniques are departmentally-approved tactics on which DJCOs are trained to protect themselves or others in a dangerous encounter with an aggressive or resistive individual.

-3. Mechanical Restraints

-- a.
-Mechanical Restraint refers to the use of devices to restrict an individuals' free movement. - b.
+- 3. Mechanical Restraints - a.
+Mechanical Restraint refers to the use of devices to restrict an individual's free movement. - b.
 Mechanical restraints include handcuffs, transportation belts, martin chains, shackles, institutional shields, soft-leather restraints, and tubes.
-The use of mechanical restraints is strictly regulated in the following PMIs: - (1) PMI 3-1-006 Handcuffs/Transportation Belts/Shackles - (2) PMI 3-1-048 Room Extraction, Use of Institutional Shield, and Property Removals.
-Institutional protective shields are only authorized for use by staff who have been trained and are authorized to use the shields. - (3) PMI 3-2-110 Soft-Leather Restraints/Tubes and Martin Chain Status.
-The use of soft-leather restraints, tubes, or martin chains is an extreme measure where a youth is a serious and immediate physical danger to him/herself or others. - c.
-Only department authorized and issued equipment shall be used.

-4. Chemical - Oleoresin capsicum (OC) spray
+The use of mechanical restraints is strictly regulated in the following PMIs: - (1) PMI 3-6-002 Handcuffs/Transportation Belts/Shackles - (2) PMI 3-6-004 Room Extraction and Property Removals.
+Institutional protective shields are only authorized for use by staff who have been trained and are authorized to use the shields. - (3) PMI 3-6-005 Tubes and Martin Chains-Juvenile Hall.
+The use of tubes or martin chains is an extreme measure where a youth is a serious and immediate physical danger to themselves or others. - c.
+Only department-authorized and issued equipment shall be used. - 4.
+Chemical Oleoresin capsicum (OC) spray

-OC spray shall only be used when there is an imminent threat to the youth's safety and/or the safety of the officer or others and only when de-escalation efforts have been unsuccessful or are not reasonably possible.
-Please refer to PMI 3-1-056 for specifics on the training, authorization, discharge, and decontamination requirements for the use of
+OC spray shall only be used when there is an imminent threat to the youth's safety and the safety of the officer or others and only when de-escalation efforts have been unsuccessful or are not reasonably possible.
+Please refer to PMI 3-6-003 for specifics on the training, authorization, discharge, and decontamination requirements for using OC spray.

-OC spray.